-Name of train place Destination Train No Tim e Fare Arrival Departure c.
-Develop a web page having frames as described in the above web page and then fill each frame with a different background colour a.
-Create your bio-data form on a web page using all input types b.
+- a.
+Create your bio-data form on a web page using all input types - b.
 Create a web page having radio buttons labeled as name of colours.
-Clicking on each radio button should change the colour of the Web page c.
-Embed Audio and Video into your web page a.
-Create a webpage which displays the class time table and apply the following effects on the table:
+Clicking on each radio button should change the colour of the Web page - c.
+Embed Audio and Video into your web page

-b.
-For the table header apply blue as the background colour and white for the colour of the text in the table header. b.
-Display days in a week (Mon, Tue etc...) in bold format with the first letter in the day name in uppercase.
+- a.
+Create a webpage which displays the class time table and apply the following effects on the table: - b.
+For the table header apply blue as the background colour and white for the colour of thetext in the table header. b.
+Display days in a week (Mon, Tue etc...) in bold format with the first letter in the day name in uppercase. - c.

-c.
 Display lunch slightly in bigger font other than the remaining text.

-a.
-Create a webpage which displays "Hello World" with font size 20 pixels, bold format, in "Times New Roman" font and green in colour using inline CSS, embedded CSS and external CSS.

-b.
-Create a web page containing two images, where one image overlaps another image by using the z-index CSS property.
+- a.
+Create a webpage which displays "Hello World" with font size 20 pixels, bold format, in "Times New Roman" font and green in colour using inline CSS, embedded CSS and external CSS. - b.
+Create a web page containing two images, where one image overlaps another image byusing the z-index CSS property. - c.

-c.
 Demonstrate the usage of CSS Inheritance and Specificity with an example.

-a.
+- a.
 Create a div element with a width and height of 500px.
-Create a diagonal linear gradient using the colors of the rainbow-Red, Orange, Yellow, Green, Blue, Indigo, Violet.
-(Linear Gradient)
+Create a diagonal linear gradientusing the colors of the rainbow-Red, Orange, Yellow, Green, Blue, Indigo, Violet.
+(LinearGradient) - b.

-b.
 Create a div element with a width and height of 500px.
 Create a radial gradient with three colors.
 Start the gradient in the bottom-left corner with the colors changing as they move along the gradient line to the right.
-(Radial Gradient)
+(Radial Gradient) - c.

-c.
 Create an infinite animation of an element moving in a square pattern.
 (Animation)

-LAB CYCLE -II JAVA SCRIPT
+LAB CYCLE -I JAVA SCRIPT

 - 1. Write a java scripts to

 - a) find the given year is leap year or not

 - b) compute the biggest of three numbers

 - c) perform the arithmetic operations using switch statement

 - 2. Write a java script to

 - a) calculate the sum of the digits of a give number

 - b) reverse of a given number

 - c) print the first 10 natural numbers except 5

 - 3. Write a java script to

 - a) functions (GCD, reverse, random numbers)

-- b)recursive function(factorial, Fibonacci, power)
+- b) recursive function(factorial, Fibonacci, power)

 - c) image generator

 - 4. a) Write a java script to

 - a) sort the array element using bubble sort technique

-- b)search a given element in the given set of given elements using binary search technique.
+- b)search a given element in the given set of given elements using binary searchtechnique.

 - c) compute i) addition of two matrices ii) multiplication of two matrices

 - 5. a) Write a java script to

 - a) implement string operations using String object

 - b) implement the mathematical operations using Math object

 - c) display Greeting messages using Date object

 - 5. demonstrate collect objects

 - a) All collection

 - b) Children collection

 - c) Anchor collection

 - 6. Demonstrate event model

-- a) Form events(onchange, onfocus ,onblur)
+- a) Form events(onchange, onfocus, onblur)

 - b) Mouse events (onclick, onmouesedown,onmoueseup,onmouesemove,onmoueseover)

 - c) Event bubbling